ncktz-cbs/teched2024-XP280/exercises/ex1/README.md

     globalaccount = "<your-global-account-subdomain>"
     ```

-    Enter the subdomain value of *your* global account which has the format `xxxxxxxxtrial-ga` and save your changes.
+    Enter the subdomain value of *your* global account which has the format `xxxxxxxxtrial` and save your changes.

     You find the value in the SAP BTP Cockpit in the account explorer: